ec-jrc/lisflood-calibration/3_data/index.md

 4. Prepare static maps (dem, landuse etc.) and netcdf forcing data (meteo input as ERA5 datasets)
 5. Prepare the Qgis csv file.
 This is a file containing stations' metadata
 6. Prepare the Qtss csv file.
 This file contains observed discharge data for each station
-7. Make a copy of settings_calibration.txt and edit according your system You have to change LISFLOODSettings and RunLISFLOOD parameters in order to use your customized files and configure paths to static data.
+7. Make a copy of settings_calibration.txt and edit according your system.
+You have to change LISFLOODSettings and RunLISFLOOD parameters in order to use your customized files and configure paths to static data.